 Introduction

-:warning: This guide is part of the community maintained wikis on this forum and is therefore independently developed and unofficial.
-In general it’s based on the 68 page long TZM chapters guide 2.0 made in 2012 and the experience gained by activists over time.
-This TL;DR[1] version of the 2.0 guide is written to be short and concise, for more elaborate information the 2.0 version is still recommended.
+This guide is part of the community maintained wikis on this forum and is therefore independently developed and unofficial.
+It’s primarily based on the 68-page guide (TZM chapters guide 2.0) created in 2012, along with experience gained by activists over time.
+This TL;DR[1] version of the 2.0 guide offers a short and concise overview.
+For more detailed information, the original 2.0 version is still recommended.

 Starting Activism for The Zeitgeist Movement (TZM) can be overwhelming.
-Where do you start, what do you need and what are your goals?
-This chapters guide is here to provide you with the core infrastructure, routine and advice to build and expand your chapter activities.
+You might wonder: Where do I start?
+What do I need?
+What should my goals be?
+This chapters guide provides the core infrastructure, routines, and advice needed to build and expand your chapter activities.

-It is critical to understand that there is truly no “us versus them” within TZM’s thinking.
-It is all “us”, globally, as we are all, in the end, one people sharing this single fragile planet.
-This needs to be your mindset as you apply yourself to activism with the movement.
+It is critical to understand that TZM’s thinking rejects any “us versus them” mentality.
+We are all simply “us” globally—one people sharing this single fragile planet.
+Adopt this mindset as you engage in activism with the movement.
 To learn more about TZM and our mission, please read our about page.

 Expectations